msuleman42/Small-Java-Games/README.md

 # Small-Java-Games
 3 small games built on Java: Hangman, Rock Paper Scissors and the Fallout Terminal.
 One of the first Java assignments I did.
+Not all of the code was developed by me.
+Most of the game logic code was written by me.

 ## Files in repository